paularnaud2/ParTools/README.md

 ## Recover functionalities

 ``sql.download``, ``rl.reqlist`` and ``sql.execute`` have a __recovery functionality__.
 This means that if the process is unexpectedly stopped (e.g. because of network issues), then when relaunched, the script __automatically restarts from where it stopped__.
 When you run long processes (e.g. extracting millions of lines from a database), this can save you a significant amount of time if something goes wrong (especially when close to the end!).
-The reliability of these recovery mecanismes is ensured by automated tests using the ``multiprocessing`` library to simulate the unexpected process interruption.
+The reliability of these recovery mechanisms is ensured by automated tests using the ``multiprocessing`` library to simulate the unexpected process interruption.

 ## Running the automated tests